 Extra costs on board, such as drink packages, internet packages, spa treatments, room service, specialty restaurants, and some special activities such as zip lining or go-karting, are in addition to your basic cruise fare.

-At the time of booking, ensure you have all the necessary information to book your cruise package, including any optional extras you want to book before your cruise to get a better price.
+At the time of booking, ensure you have all the information to book your cruise package, including any optional extras you want to book before your cruise to get a better price.
 Often extras are more expensive once you are on board.

 If you decide to purchase extras once you are on board, you can monitor your spending with your onboard account displayed on your cabin tv.